ggerganov/llama.cpp/docs/build.md

 Most of the compilation options available for CUDA should also be available for MUSA, though they haven't been thoroughly tested yet.

-### hipBLAS
+### HIP

-This provides BLAS acceleration on HIP-supported AMD GPUs.
+This provides GPU acceleration on HIP-supported AMD GPUs.
 Make sure to have ROCm installed.
 You can download it from your Linux distro's package manager or from here: [ROCm Quick Start (Linux)](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/tutorial/quick-start.html#rocm-install-quick).